 Biking to the UW Campus: Bike racks are located all over campus.
 There are close to 600 secure rental bicycle lockers on campus, though most have waiting lists.
 There is a $140.00 annual fee and an $85.00 refundable key deposit for bike locker use.
-You may apply for a bike locker by submitting a
+Please visit the

 Register your bike by engraving your driver’s license number on it and contact UW Police to register it for free.
 Please be sure to use a U-Lock, as cables can be easily cut.

 5. Where can I buy a parking permit?

 - UW Commuter Services Office – Located at 3745 15th Ave NE, open Mon-Fri, 7:30 AM – 5 PM.
 You may park for free in the 15-minute visitor parking stalls at the north end of the W27 garage, directly behind the office.